Dance Nation (dance group)

 Dance Nation is a Dutch Electronic Dance Music formation founded in 2001 by songwriters, producers and DJs Rob Janssen & Brad Grobler.
 Dutch singers and performers Sean & Kim are the live act fronting Dance Nation since their first and highly successful single "Sunshine".

+Their debut single, Sunshine, was especially successful, blending trance and house influences with catchy vocals.
+The group’s live performances are fronted by singers Sean and Kim, who have been part of Dance Nation since the beginning, bringing energy and charisma to the stage.

 Biography

 Early years (2001-2003)

 Dance Nation released their debut single 'Sunshine' in 2001.
 This was followed by singles such as "Dance", "Words", and "You Take Me Away".
 In 2004, they switched to the name "Double Nation" due to legal proceedings.

 In 2003, they also collaborated with The Lovestern Galaktika Project for the single "My First Love".

 2003-2005

-In this period, following the label crisis Noculan Music (after inglobed into Jamie Lewis by his Purple Eye Entertainment), that struck not only Dance Nation, but also other trance artists such as Noémi and 666 and the general mutation of the music genres in Europe, going House, Hard House and Elektro, lead Dance Nation to land in Japan, where they still have a great deal of success and their production focused in the last years.
+In this period, following the label crisis Noculan Music (after inglobed into Jamie Lewis by his Purple Eye Entertainment), that struck not only Dance Nation, but also other trance artists such as Noémi and 666 and the general mutation of the music genres in Europe, going House, Hard House and Electro, lead Dance Nation to land in Japan, where they still have a great deal of success and their production focused in the last years.

 From this moment on, the group had a sort of split life, releasing Trance projects for Japanese market and House ones for the European one.
-In this climate born singles like "Beachtime" in Japan and "I'm Gonna Get You" and the House/Elektro track "Move Your Love" in Europe.
+In this climate born singles like "Beachtime" in Japan and "I'm Gonna Get You" and the House/Electro track "Move Your Love" in Europe.

 It's because their production are more Asian based than European, that it is difficult to find their releases outside Japan, both in online and retail stores and it's because of that too that no one knows about the release of two albums and a compilation.
 Titles are Trance Champion, released in 2005 by the Japanese label Avex Productions, containing all the past-released singles, including "Celebrate Your Life", that, listening to some people, should have been the next single; One Nation in 2007 always by the same label; and Christmas Trance in winter 2006, including a lot of popular Christmas melodies rearranged in Trance style, like Dance Nation always did.